Steps to Graduation

 - We urge all incoming students to become involved in the Geography and Anthropology Society (GAS)—the department’s organization of graduate students and faculty.

 - The Forum, a series of scholarly public lectures, is an integral part of the department’s scholarly life.
 They are customarily held on Friday afternoons, and all graduate students are expected to attend these lectures.
-Attendance is mandatory for graduate students on assistantships.
+Attendance is strongly encouraged for graduate students on assistantships.

 - Graduate teaching assistants should familiarize themselves with all University and departmental procedures pertaining to instructional responsibilities.
 Advanced geography doctoral students on assistantships often have the opportunity to teach introductory courses in physical and human geography.